opensafely-core/ehrql/docs/tutorial/running-ehrql.md

     8,,
     9,,

+:notepad_spiral: The bottom 4 rows in the generated dataset show that there are 4 patients in the provided example data that do not have any record for the medications specified in the dataset definition.

 :computer: Try running the ehrQL dataset definition again, modifying the command to remove the `--dummy-tables example-data`.
 This gives you a random data output,